ostanton/TailsEngine/README.md

 - Input Mappings
     - I'm now thinking this solution is a bit too complicated for this engine.
 I think maybe something simpler is in order?
 I still want delegates, events and function binding though.
 - Input stack?
 Probably accidental pushing two buttons on the same frame, if that is even a problem!?
-- Asset Manager/Cache
-    - Global or context-sensitive?
-One in each State?
-    - Asset metadata (scroll past Input code)
 - Load JSON
-    - Base JsonLoader (get a better name bruh) class with:
-        - JsonLoader* load(Json& obj) - covariant return
-        - maybe std::string getName()
-        - load is called when the object is being spawned or cloned.
-There is no clone method.
-When overriding load(), classes should allocate a new object of said class on the heap, set their default members from the json object, then return the pointer to it.
     - Levels?
     - Input actions & contexts
 - Additional States